gregspangenberg/armcrop/README.md

 It can do both axis aligned cropping and oriented bounding box (obb) cropping.
 The obb cropping allows for rigid registration of CT scans.

+This model was trained on arm only scans and proximal half chest scans.
+The model will struggle to correctly identify the scapula correctly with full chest CT scans as this orientation was't included in the dataset.

 ## Installation
 To use CPU execution install with:
 ```